-- 8.1 The Authority outsources its Internal Audit function to Conwy Council Borough Council as part of its Treasury and Financial Services SLA.
+8.1 The Authority outsources its Internal Audit function to Conwy Council Borough Council as part of its Treasury and Financial Services SLA.
 The Service, which is independent in its planning and operation, complies with CIPFA's Code of Internal Audit Practice in the UK 2006 and is designed to give assurance that the Authority maintains adequate systems of internal control and makes recommendations on the ways to enhance these where it feels necessary.
 The Head of Audit Services has direct access to the Chief Fire Officer, all levels of management and elected members.
-The Internal Audit service is delivered on the basis of a needs assessment, a risk based approach to determining the needs of the Authority at the start of each year and detailed in operational plans which are presented to the Audit Committee on an annual basis for approval. - 8.2 The Audit Committee monitors the effective development and operation of corporate risk management in the Authority, monitors the work of internal and external auditors and monitors the relationships between auditors and staff and the responses to audit and inspection recommendations.
+The Internal Audit service is delivered on the basis of a needs assessment, a risk based approach to determining the needs of the Authority at the start of each year and detailed in operational plans which are presented to the Audit Committee on an annual basis for approval.

+- The Audit Committee monitors the effective development and operation of corporate risk management in the Authority, monitors the work of internal and external auditors and monitors the relationships between auditors and staff and the responses to audit and inspection recommendations.
 The Committee has responsibility for scrutinising all financial reports and making recommendations to the Fire and Rescue Authority as to their findings.
 It has in the past few years been given delegated responsibility for approving the annual Statement of Accounts and its associated reports, including this report as well as the Internal Audit Annual Statement of Assurance and Annual Audit Plan.
 The Committee's membership consists of all non-executive panel members and meets a minimum of twice per year.
-The Chair and Deputy Chair are appointed from different constituent authorities in the interests of representations of the communities of North Wales.

-- 8.3 The Authority has published a Business Continuity Management (BCM) policy.
+The Chair and Deputy Chair are appointed from different constituent authorities in the interests of representations of the communities of North Wales. - 8.3 The Authority has published a Business Continuity Management (BCM) policy.
 Each department within the Service has developed individual functional business continuity plans.
 Following risk analysis the plans cover various scenarios and measures taken to ensure resilience to potential disruptions including situations such as industrial dispute action.
 The plans have clearly defined and allocated responsibility for business continuity management within the Service; giving equal importance to corporate and operational business continuity management to ensure that no area has been overlooked and that recovery plans are robust.
-The Service continues to develop a programme of testing and exercising to check the validity of existing plans. - 8.4 A draft Strategic Risk Management Policy has been developed prior to approval by the Authority in 2015. - 8.5 The Authority maintains a Publication Scheme, which is available on the website along with the minutes of all Authority meeting. - 8.6 The Authority complies with Freedom of Information (FOI) legislation via its FOI policy published in February 2011.
-An Internal Audit of the Authority's FOI procedures confirmed that the Authority was meeting its statutory duty and responding within stipulated timescales. - 8.7 The Authority maintains a Whistleblowing Policy, whereby Members, staff and external stakeholders can raise concerns about behaviour of anyone connected with the work of the Authority. - 8.8 The Authority's Monitoring Officer maintains a Register of Members Personal and Business Interests, in accordance with the Code of Conduct.
+The Service continues to develop a programme of testing and exercising to check the validity of existing plans. - 8.4 A Strategic Risk Management Policy has been developed and approved by the Authority in June 2015. - 8.5 The Authority maintains a Publication Scheme, which is available on the website along with the minutes of all Authority meeting. - 8.6 The Authority complies with Freedom of Information (FOI) legislation via its FOI policy published in February 2011.
+An Internal Audit of the Authority's FOI procedures confirmed that the Authority was meeting its statutory duty and responding within stipulated timescales. - 8.7 The Authority maintains a Whistleblowing Policy, whereby Members, staff and external stakeholders can raise concerns about behaviour of anyone connected with the work of the Authority. - 8.8 The Authority's Monitoring Officer maintains a Register of Members Personal and Business Interests, in accordance with the Code of Conduct. - 8.9 The Professional and Service Standards department was established September 2015.
+The department has responsibility for improvements in service delivery and Health and Safety; duties include Station Performance Audits, Health and Safety Audits, Coordination of Business Continuity Management, Health and Safety, Complaints, Accident Investigation, Operational Assurance, Operational Performance Monitoring, as well as coordinating security improvements and providing support for complex discipline investigations.